 |US Naval Air Station Melbourne, Florida

 Fighter Pilot Training Base Word War II

-This book details the prewar and wartime history of U. S. Naval Air Station Melbourne, Florida known as NAS Melbourne, (Melbourne Airport) that is still in use today.
-During World War II, this base was used as a USN training base for F4F Wildcat and F6F Hellcat pilots.
-In addition to the history of NAS Melbourne, book also details the history of NAS Banana River and NAS Valkaria and NAS Malabar.
+This book details the prewar and wartime history of U. S. Naval Air Station Melbourne, Florida known as NAS Melbourne, (Melbourne Airport) in Melbourne, Florida.

-The book documents the fatal March 26, 1944 crash of B-24E Liberator 41-28525 at the boundry of the airfield, killing those aboard aside from a sole survivor.
+The book documents the fatal March 26, 1944 crash of B-24E Liberator 41-28525 at the boundary of the airfield, killing those aboard aside from a sole survivor.

 Review by Justin Taylan